mdn/yari/docs/spas.md

 ```

 By default, running only `yarn build` will build all documents _and_ all SPAs.
-You can also opt to _not_ build them and only build the documents.
-To do that use:
+Should you wish to only build documents, use:

 ```sh
 yarn build --no-spas
 ```

-The SPAs are also built when run `yarn prepare-build` or `yarn start`.
+The SPAs are also built when running `yarn prepare-build` or `yarn start`.

 Below we describe each SPA and this is a work in progress.